GerardWassink/rasp_routes_py/README.md

 **`layout_name`** - This text defines the name of the Layout.

 **`name`**, **`input`**, **`turnout`**, **`route`** - These are literals defining the line type.
 Actually, only their first letters are checked (n, i, t and r).
 These are case-independant.

-**`id_number`** - Is a documentary number that is not actually used within the program.
-As all types are stored in lists inside the program, starting with zero and numbering up by one, up to the number of lines for input or output you specify.
-It is therefore convenient and a good habit of using them, starting with '00', counting up by +1 at a time.
-These documentary numbers are convenient for the definition of valid routes, see below.

 **`gpio_number`** - This is the number of the GPIO port that will be used for input.